o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 ### Server

-All the backend server logic is placed inside the `server`directory.
-We won't cover every single file or directory here, but we want to introduce the most important ones which are the `ML` and `data` directories and the `server/service/TwitterCrawler.js` file.
+All the backend server logic is placed inside the `server` directory.
+We won't cover every single file or directory here, but we want to introduce the most important ones which are the `ML` and `data` directories.

 #### ML
 Inside the `ML` directory we placed all files which are related to the machine learning tasks, like sentiment analysis, topic detection and trend detection.
 It is divided in three subdirectories `Java`, `Python` and `R` to seperate the different programming languages.
 In the top level of `ML` you can find the wrapper files for incorporating the different programming languages with Javascript, `ml_wrapper.js` and `preprocess.js`.
 To let the different programming files work together we use Node's opportunity to spawn child processes and capture the output of these.
 To do so, we wrote a small file for calling the foreign code in a more convenient way, than directly spawning the child processes in the `ml_wrapper.js`.
 Those methods can be found in `/server/util/foreignCode.js`.